zhangdichn/site/community/events/ospp-summer-2021.md

 Link: <https://summer.iscas.ac.cn/>

-## AOS
+## Beyond Storage

-`AOS` is an abbreviation of `Application Oriented Storage`, we plan to build an application-oriented storage abstraction layer.
-For now, we are focusing our golang implementations: [go-storage](https://github.com/aos-dev/go-storage)
+`Beyond Storage` is a storage abstraction beyond the existing storage services.
+For now, we are focusing our golang implementations: [go-storage](https://github.com/beyondstorage/go-storage)